Interpretability-Guided Bi-objective Optimization: Aligning Accuracy and Explainability: Methodology

+This sum accumulates the contributions of feature $k$ across all past time steps, evaluated at the output at time $t$, as given by the TIG tensor.
+Then, the \emph{Relative Importance Score} $H_k$ is the time-averaged signed proportion of this cumulative attribution, normalized by the total absolute cumulative attribution across all features:

+Here $\varepsilon > 0$ is a small constant (e.g., $10^{-8}$) to avoid division by zero.
+The score lies in $[-1, 1]$; a positive value indicates that feature $k$ contributes in the direction of the output change, while a negative value indicates an opposing contribution.
+The normalization by $\sum_i |h_{t,i}|$ ensures that the scores across features are comparable and that the DAG constraints (which rely on differences $H_u - H_v$) are well-defined.

 \textbf{Interpretability Graph DAG as a Structured Prior:} Domain expertise is encoded as a Directed Acyclic Graph $G=(V,E)$.
 Each node $v \in V$ corresponds to an input feature.
-A directed edge $v \rightarrow u$ implies the semantic prior that, on average over the data distribution $\mathcal{D}$, feature $u$ should exhibit a higher \emph{Argument Satisfaction} score than feature $v$.
-To allow for controlled flexibility and avoid overly rigid constraints, we formalize this as the requirement that the \emph{expected} difference in importance scores lies within a specified interval:
+A directed edge $v \rightarrow u$ implies the semantic prior that, on average over the data distribution $\mathcal{D}$, feature $u$ should exhibit a higher Relative Importance Score than feature $v$.
+To allow for controlled flexibility and avoid overly rigid constraints, we formalize this as the requirement that the \emph{expected} difference in scores lies within a specified interval:

 where $0 < \epsilon_{u,v} \le \delta_{u,v}$ are user-defined hyperparameters.
 The lower bound $\epsilon_{u,v}$ enforces a minimum meaningful margin of importance, ensuring $u$ is demonstrably more important than $v$.
 The upper bound $\delta_{u,v}$ prevents the optimization from pushing the difference to unrealistic extremes, which could destabilize training or force the model into pathological parameter regions.
 This interval-based formulation offers more nuanced control than a simple inequality constraint.